risharay/TipCalculator2019/README.md

 ## User Stories

-The following **required** functionality is complete:

-* [ ] User can enter a bill amount, choose a tip percentage, and see the tip and total values.
+* [x] User can enter a bill amount, choose a tip percentage, and see the tip and total values.

 The following **optional** features are implemented:
-* [ ] UI animations
+* [x] UI animations

 The following **additional** features are implemented:

-* [ ] User friendly design, so users can effectively navigate through app
+* [x] User friendly design, so users can effectively navigate through app

 ## Video Walkthrough